MaterializeInc/materialize/doc/developer/platform/formalism.md

 The outputs of a dataflow may or may not make their way to durable TVCs in the Storage layer.
 All commands are durable upon return of the invocation.

+### Constraints

+A view introduces *constraints* on the capabilities and frontiers of its input and output identifiers.

+*   The view holds a write capability for each output that does not advance beyond the input write capabilities.

+    This prevents the output from announcing it is complete through times for which the input may still change.
+    The output write capabilities are advanced through timely dataflow, which tracks outstanding work and can confirm completeness.

+*   The view holds a read capability for each input that does not advance beyond the output read capabilities.

+    This prevents the compaction of inputs updates into a state that prevents recovery of the outputs.
+    Outputs may need to be recovered in the case of failure, but also in other less dramatic query migration scenarios.

+These constraints are effected using the capability abstractions.